tylerreichle/Whenevernote/README.md

 #### Future Implementations

-I would like to return to development of Whenevernote soon and more features including:
+I would like to return to development of Whenevernote when time permits and implement more features including:

 - Searching of notes, notebooks, and tags
 - Multiple user sessions
-- Add reminders to notes
+- Add reminders and shortcuts to notes